-A waffle bar is perfect for a Valentine's Day brunch – and it's super easy to set up!
-My favorite is all the fun toppings we set out for ours….
+A waffle bar is perfect for a Mother's Day brunch – and it's SO easy to set up!
+My favorite is all the fun waffle bar toppings we set out….

 How to Make a Waffle Bar

-I love waffles and so does my family – so I thought for Valentine's Day I might try out a Waffle “Charcuterie” Tray!
+I love waffles and so does my family – so I thought for Mother's Day we might try out a Waffle “Charcuterie” Tray!
 You can make your waffle bar for breakfast, brunch or even a fun family dinner.
 This one is soooo simple and oh so fun – and truly perfect for any occasion!
 This would be super cute to do for Valentine's Day too (imagine the heart shaped waffles – darling!).

 Apparently these little dash waffle irons are all the rage now for cooking all sorts of foods… but we just use our to make plain old waffles.

 A waffle bar is great for a Sunday brunch idea, for Baby showers, Mother's Day, Valentine's Day or just a special family treat.
 This turned out *so* stinkin' cute though, and was so simple to do!

 Use your favorite waffle recipe (I'll post ours below), and throw together all the toppings to make a regular weekend morning feel extra fancy at your house.

 How to make a Waffle Bar in 3 Easy Steps: